career transitions

 Collecting accounts

 Leaving your existing 401(k) with your former employer plan may be the ‘easiest’ option for the short-term but be careful not to begin ‘collecting accounts.’
 Increasing the number of accounts you own can increase complexity, result in overlap, and can even be forgotten about entirely.
-Likely on the first day of your new job, you will likely be completing ‘benefits enrollment,’ be sure to enroll your new retirement plan.

 Most people contribute at least as much as their employer will match.
 Some employers will have a tiered approach, matching 100% up to a certain amount and then a reduced amount for a certain amount above that level.
 We can review your situation, goals, and income to help determine the appropriate amount for your contribution.
+With current tax rates now permanent under the 2026 tax law, a period of lower income during a job transition can be a valuable window for Roth conversions or other tax planning strategies.

 Just like a new year, a new job means a fresh start.
 Maximize the energy and enthusiasm that comes with the ‘newness’ and start checking off your financial to-do list.
 If you are a part of the gig economy, use this momentum to strengthen your fiscal discipline that we discussed in our blog Working in the Gig Economy Requires Discipline.
 Revisit your cash flow, are there new opportunities to save and invest?
 How are you positioned in terms of debt management?
 Does your family have proper insurance coverage in case of a catastrophe?